tbcontributor47-coder/AirDwagProjects/instruction.md

 No Python traceback may be printed.

+Additionally:
+- On usage errors, stdout must be empty.

 ## Input

 Both inputs are UTF-8 JSON files.

 If either input cannot be parsed as JSON due to invalid JSON syntax, that is a **parse error** and the program must exit `2`.

+On parse errors:
+- stdout must be empty
+- stderr must be non-empty
+- no traceback

 ### Supported snapshot formats